wdawson/okta.github.io/_source/_posts/2017-07-25-oidc-primer-part-2.md

 ## Other OIDC Flows

 There are two other flows not covered in this post: [Client Credentials Flow](https://tools.ietf.org/html/rfc6749#section-4.4) and [Resource Owner Password Credentials](https://tools.ietf.org/html/rfc6749#section-4.3).
 These are both defined in the OAuth 2.0 spec and, as such, are supported by OIDC.
-Here, we’re focusing on flows that require an external authentication provider, such as Okta or Google, and not the alternative methods that these flows support.
+Here, we're focusing on flows that require an external authentication provider, such as Okta or Google, and not the alternative methods that these flows support.

 What information is encoded in the `id_token`, the `access_token` and what information is returned when hitting the protected `/userinfo` endpoint are a function of the flow type and the scopes requested.
 In the next post, we dig deeper into this.